Alexosk/team-fox-project/README.md

 # Team-fox-project
 This is a school project for making an interactive mockup of a LMS (Learning Management System).
 The system is meant for developing a better control over educations as well as better overview for both students and teachers.
-Only static HTML-pages are used with CSS and JavaScript to simulate a real system.
-No backend or database.
+Only static HTML-pages with CSS and JavaScript are used to simulate a real system.
+No backend, database or JavaScript-frameworks.

 ## Getting Started
 Run index.html in a browser, preferably Chrome.